-Assignments of Common Use Gates for Domestic Flights, Pre-cleared Flights and International Flights shall be made by the Authority on the basis of Schedule Submissions to be submitted by Airlines no later than 60 days for Widebody Aircraft, and no later than 45 days for Narrowbody Aircraft, before the first day of the month during which the requested schedule is to become effective.
-The Authority shall notify Airlines of Common Use Gate assignments for such flights in accordance with the process and timetable described in Section 3.
+Assignments of Common Use Premises and Preferential Use Premises shall be made by the Authority on the basis of Schedule Submissions to be submitted by Airlines no later than 60 days before the first day of the month during which the requested schedule is to become effective.
+The Authority shall notify Airlines of these assignments in accordance with the process and timetable described in this Section.
 The scheduling process is intended to be completed no later than 30 days before the first day of the month in which the requested schedule is to become effective.

-Airlines initiating new Domestic or International Flights may make an Early Schedule Submission in accordance with Section 3.
+Airlines initiating new Domestic or International Flights may make an Early Schedule Submission in accordance with Section 3.11.

-Assignments of Common Use Gates for International Flights that are scheduled by summer or winter season (as defined by the start and end dates of daylight savings time) shall be made by the Authority on the basis of Schedule Submissions to be submitted by Airlines no later than December 1 (for the next summer season) and August 1 (for the next winter season).
-The Authority shall notify Airlines of assignments for such flights no later than January 15 (for the next summer season) and September 15 (for the next winter season).
-The assignment process will be as described in Section 3, except conducted biannually rather than monthly.
+Assignments of Common Use Gates for International Flights that are scheduled by IATA summer or winter season and shall be made by the Authority on the basis of Schedule Submissions to be submitted by Airlines no later than December 1 (for the next summer season) and July 1 (for the next winter season).
+The Authority shall notify Airlines of assignments for such flights no later than January 15 (for the next summer season) and August 15 (for the next winter season).
+The assignment process will be as described in this Section, except conducted biannually rather than monthly.

 The Schedule Submission shall document the requested schedule of all flights to be operated by an Airline and any Affiliates.
-Such Schedule Submission shall be provided, as feasible, in electronic format readable in Microsoft Excel or as the Authority may otherwise reasonably request to allow the information to be processed by the Authority's Resource Management Center.
+Such Schedule Submission shall be provided in electronic format as provided in Section 3.13.

-The Schedule Submission shall specify, for each flight, the flight number, scheduled arrival and departure times, origin and destination airports, and aircraft equipment type.
 A Schedule Submission submitted by an Airline shall be deemed to be effective until superseded by another Schedule Submission.